 Milos is mostly known for Sarakiniko, a moon-like rocky formation of white stone sculpted by volcanic eruptions.
 It is truly one of the most unique landscapes in the Aegean and is often advertised on leaflets for the island.
 Milos is, however, also famous for its incredible sandy beaches, and among history buffs for being the island where the ‘Venus de Milo’ statue was discovered in 1820.

-Is Milos touristy?
+Is Milos crowded?

 Milos is becoming more and more popular every year, mostly thanks to the hyper-Instagrammable Sarakiniko beach.
 You’ll definitely encounter some tourists on your trip to Milos, especially during July and August, but you’ll never find it as crowded as Santorini or Mykonos.